WPBeginner

 Sucuri is the best WordPress security plugin on the market.
 It scans your website for possible threats, suspicious code, malware, and vulnerabilities.

-It also effectively blocks most hacking attempts to even reach your website by adding a firewall between your site and suspicious traffic.
+It also effectively blocks most hacking attempts from even reaching your website by adding a firewall between your site and suspicious traffic.

-Most importantly, if your WordPress site gets hacked, then they will clean it up for you.
-To learn more, you can check our Sucuri review because we have been using their service for years.
+Most importantly, if your WordPress site gets hacked, then it will clean it up for you.
+To learn more, you can read our Sucuri review because we have been using their service for years.

 We hope this article helped you to learn how to disable PHP execution in certain WordPress directories to harden your website security.
-If you are looking for a complete guide, check out our ultimate WordPress security guide.
+You might also want to learn some other security techniques.
+Here are some of our best guides on improving WordPress security:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.